 3. Can Improve Your Heart Health

 You might be someone with a healthy heart.
 Or you could be popping pills to deal with some heart ailment.
 Whoever you are, chlorella can be of help.
 One way it can achieve this is by regulating blood pressure levels (5).
-Consuming this alga can help prevent hypertension and all the other evil baggage it brings with it – including stroke.
+Consuming this alga can help prevent hypertensioni XA condition that affects the body’s arteries where the force of the blood against the artery walls is too high. and all the other evil baggage it brings with it – including stroke.

 4. Can Help You Prevent Cancer